 The Remedy Rx: You don't have to give up all your favorite not-so-healthy foods.
 Check these 15 Homemade Swaps for the Worst Ultra-Processed Foods and use real ingredients you can find in your kitchen to make them.

 Love to tinker with a saw and hammer?
 Find making things out of wood meditative?
 Just make sure to take precautions with how much sawdust you breathe in.
 Recent studies have shown that saw-mill workers and carpenters who regularly breathe in lots of dust from cutting and sanding wood have a higher risk of developing cancers of the sinus and nasal cavity than the average person.

-Recommendation: Attention aspiring Tim "The Toolman" Taylors: wear a mask to help keep yourself from breathing in too much sawdust.
+The Remedy Rx: Attention aspiring Tim "The Toolman" Taylors: wear a mask to help keep yourself from breathing in too much sawdust.

 You Were Infected With Certain Bacteria

 Small things can have huge impacts on our health.
 Case in point: bacteria.
 H. pylori has coexisted with humans for thousands of years and infection with it is very common.
 The Centers for Disease Control and Prevention estimates that approximately 2 out of 3 people worldwide harbor the bacterium.